jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 h_j = \sigma(z) = \frac{1}{1 + e^{-z_j}}
 $$

-The following code implementation is self-explanatory.
-This demonstrates exactly how we do the weight multiplication and apply the sigmoid function.
-In this program, we use Numpy, a package for scientific computing with Python.
-It provides the many needed mathematical operations and array manipulations.
+> We provide coding to help the audience to understand the mechanism in details.
+Nevertheless, a full understanding of this code is not needed.

-> We provide coding to help the audience verify their understanding.
-Nevertheless, a full understanding of this code is not needed or suggested.
+In the program below, we use a Python scientific package called _numpy_ to compute the output of our network.

 ```python
 import numpy as np